davidlizhonghuang/aspireAI/README.md

 ## deployment

 use azure deveploer CLI to do so

 >azd init command will collect all necessary deployment parameters and create a deploy.yaml to deploy.
+>
->azd up command will stsrt deployment steps to push entire solution to cloud and implemented it.
+>azd up command will stsrt deployment steps to push entire solution to cloud and implement it.
+>
 >azd monitor will monitor all steps.